-"Interest Payment Date" means the maturity date of the instrument, i.e. 4th April 2016 for the 1st Tranche; and 2nd June 2016 for the 2nd Tranche; and 30th December 2016 for the 3rd Tranche.
+"Interest Payment Date" means the date falling six calendar months after the Issue Date and thereafter each date which falls six calendar months after the immediately preceding Interest Payment Date i.e. 4th October 2016 and 4th April 2017 for the 1st Tranche; 2nd Tranche -1st December 2016 and 1st June 2017; 3rd Tranche -4th January and 4th July 2017; 4th Tranche - 29th March and September 2017; and 5th Tranche - 28th June and December 2017.
 If the applicable Interest Payment Date would otherwise fall on a day which is not a Business Day (as defined below) it shall be postponed to the next day which is a Business Day unless it would thereby fall in the next calendar month.
-In the latter event the Interest Payment Date shall be the date immediately preceding the day which is a Business Day.
-If for any reason an Interest Payment Date is so determined by the Paying Agent (as defined in sub-paragraph 5.4.2 below) to be, or to be deemed to be, the last Business Day of any calendar month all subsequent Interest Payment Dates shall (subject as provided below) be the last Business Day of the month.
-If, however, after the determination of an Interest Payment Date the same is declared or determined not to be a Business Day then that Interest Payment Date will be re-determined on the above basis (mutatis mutandis) except that if such re-determination fails to be made 14 days or less before that Interest Payment Date as originally determined then that Interest Payment Date as re-determined will be postponed to the next day which is a Business Day even though such Business Day falls in the next calendar month.
+In the latter event the Interest Payment Date shall be the date immediately proceeding the day which is a Business Day.
+If for any reason an Interest Payment Date is so determined by the Paying Agent (as defined in sub-paragraph (c) below) to be, or to be deemed to be, the last Business Day of any calendar month all subsequent Interest Payment Dates shall (subject as provided below) be the last Business Day of 4th October 2016 and 4th April 2017 for the 1st Tranche; 2nd Tranche -1st December 2016 and 1st June 2017; 3rd Tranche -4th January and 4th July 2017; 4th Tranche - 29th March and September 2017; and 5th Tranche - 28th June and December 2017.
+If, however, after the determination of an Interest Payment Date the same is declared or determined not to be a Business Day then that Interest Payment Date will be redetermined on the above basis (mutatis mutandis) except that if such re-determination fails to be made 14 days or less before that Interest Payment Date as originally determined then that Interest Payment Date as re-determined will be postponed to the next day which is a Business Day even though such Business Day falls in the next calendar month.
 Subsequent Interest Payment Dates will in such event, nevertheless be determined as if that re-determined Interest Payment Date had fallen on the last Business Day of the calendar month in which it was originally determined to fall.